erinwitkop/Data_Carpentry/Data_Carpentry_BioTA_Training_Lesson.md

 The `ggplot2` package is included in the `tidyverse` package which we already loaded, so we don't need to load it again.

-`ggplot2` likes for data to be "long" format (rather than "wide" format), which means there is a column for every dimension and a row for each observation.
-In the next section of the lesson we will discuss how to change wide data to long format for use in plotting.
+How does ggplot2 work?

-Plots in ggplot are built in a step-by-step process, where you add graphics in different layers to customize the plot.
+-   Plots in ggplot are built in a step-by-step process.
+You start with giving it the data, then you add levels of graphics on top of it.
+    From there you keep adding layers to customize the plot.
 This allows for increased flexibility.

 To build a basic ggplot plot, the following format is used `ggplot(data = <DATA>, mapping = aes(<MAPPINGS>)) +  <GEOM_FUNCTION>()`

+TASK: Make a plot of the relationship between animal weight and hindfoot\_length.

 Lets start with calling the data.
 We will be using our subset `surveys_complete` dataset we created above.

-    ggplot(data=surveys_complete)
+Lets read in this new data to make sure we're all in the same plot

+    ggplot(data=surveys_complete) # use this as an example of tab complete

 ![](Data_Carpentry_BioTA_Training_Lesson_files/figure-markdown_strict/plot1-1.png)

 This command will generate the basic grid where your mapping will appear when you set the mapping aesthetics.

+Now, we will add in our aesthetics using the `aes()` function for aesthetics

     ggplot(data=surveys_complete, mapping = aes(x= weight, y=hindfoot_length))

 ![](Data_Carpentry_BioTA_Training_Lesson_files/figure-markdown_strict/aes-1.png)

     # the aes() function defines the variables that will be used for plotting and how to present them, you can set color, x/y position, and size of plots in the aes() function.
+    # notice in the plot that the axes are named the same way that the variables you used for plotting are

+See that still, we have no actual points added, but we have an x and y axis that have labels and tick marks.

 Next we are ready to plot our actual data by adding a "geom", which are graphical representations of the data.
 There are a variety of geoms that can be used.
 `*`geom\_point()`for scatter plots, dot plots, etc.   *`geom\_boxplot()`for, well, boxplots!   *`geom\_line()`for trend lines, time series, etc.`

+    # Add the geom by using a plus sign, and because we already set our mapping we don't need to include the mapping inside of geom_point
     ggplot(data=surveys_complete, mapping = aes(x= weight, y=hindfoot_length))  + geom_point()

 ![](Data_Carpentry_BioTA_Training_Lesson_files/figure-markdown_strict/geom-1.png)

+    # Observations: all the points are black, so you can't tell which groups you have in the dataset

-You can also save the basic aesthetics of a plot to a variable that you can call and then add different geoms or aspects to it using `+`.
+Something we can do now is actually save our plot to a variable that you can call it and easily add on different geoms or aesthetics using the `+`.

+    # To demonstrate this, we can save the basic mapping of our plot to a new variable, called surveys_plot
     surveys_plot <- ggplot(data=surveys_complete, mapping = aes(x= weight, y=hindfoot_length))

+    # Now we can add to that object, any additional mapping we want
     surveys_plot + geom_point()

 ![](Data_Carpentry_BioTA_Training_Lesson_files/figure-markdown_strict/save_geom-1.png)